 The thing about Canon lenses, they are pretty much expensive.
 A good quality Canon lens gives optimum speed and quality of photos.
 But as a beginner or intermediate Photographer, you can’t afford to buy those expensive Canon Lenses.
 But fear not, there are alternative lenses that could aid you on your adventure in photography.
 This write-up is from my personal experience with the lenses mentioned.
 All these lenses are designed to work with APS-C (1.6x crop factor camera bodies).

 I’m going to present 5 lenses that will not break your budget but let you enjoy the adventure of your photography.
 Few of them already from Canon.
-Lets get down to the list shall we.
+Let’s get down to the list, shall we?

 The Canon EF 50mm f1.8 II may be one of the cheapest lenses currently on the market, but its optics belie its lowly price.
-As befits a classic standard prime lens, it’s very sharp when stopped down (especially in the centre), shows minimal chromatic aberration, and has relatively low distortion; APS-C users will also benefit from extremely low vignetting.
+As befits a classic standard prime lens, it’s very sharp when stopped down (especially in the center), shows minimal chromatic aberration, and has relatively low distortion; APS-C users will also benefit from extremely low vignetting.
 In most regards it comes very close indeed to its much more expensive bigger brother, the EF 50mm f1.4 USM, lagging marginally behind in corner sharpness at any specific aperture.

 The Good: